 The bench press is one of the most popular exercises in the world.
-Anyone that has ever seen a gym on the inside has probably done it at least once.
 When building a home gym, you want to be sure you can do it there.
 What do you need to bench press in your home gym?
-And what are the best alternatives?
+And what are the best alternative exercises?

 To do a proper bench press you need some equipment.
 You can do some other things (we’ll get to later) you can do to build the same muscles but to do a proper bench press, you need the right equipment.